-I did it again today: I forgot to bring my reusable shopping bags to the grocery store.
-Actually, I’m a little embarrassed that I didn’t even think of them until my 10-year-old son gasped in horror and said, under his breath, “Mom, she’s putting our groceries in plastic!”
+I did it again today; I forgot to bring my reusable shopping bags to the grocery store.
+Actually, I’m a little embarrassed that I didn’t even think of them until my son gasped in horror and said, under his breath, “Mom, she’s putting our groceries in plastic!”

-On one hand, I have two antsy kids with me who really have their hearts set on eating today, so I can’t just leave.
-On the other hand, there’s that dead sperm whale I saw last fall on Warderick Wells Cay in The Bahamas.
+My first thought is that I have two antsy kids with me who have their hearts set on eating today—but a second later, I find myself thinking about that dead sperm whale I saw on Warderick Wells Cay in The Bahamas.

 Plastics: 1, Marine Mammals: 0

 Plastic bags, plastic cups, plastic sheeting, plastic bottles, plastic toys, plastic, plastic, plastic.
-There’s even a patch of Pacific Ocean—thought to be at least the size of Texas and dubbed the Great Pacific Garbage Patch— that is just plastic and other trash, bobbing along at the surface, circling in the current.
+There’s even a patch of Pacific Ocean—thought to be at least the size of Texas and dubbed the Great Pacific Garbage Patch—comprised of plastic and other trash, bobbing along at the surface, circling in the current.

-Still, plastics aren’t the only problem, just one of the most obvious.
-All over the world, animals (especially marine mammals and sea turtles) are dying from eating our trash.
+But plastics aren’t the only problem, just one of the most obvious.
+All over the world, animals, especially marine mammals and sea turtles, are dying from eating our trash.

-- In 2006, scientists reviewed 371 sea turtle necropsies (an autopsy of an animal) since 1968 and discovered that one-third of the turtles had likely died from eating plastic.
+- That same year, scientists reviewed seabird necropsies (an autopsy of an animal) and found that 90% of seabirds found dead on the beach have ingested plastic.

 Of course, reading about sperm whales dying by eating plastic bags they mistake for squid is one thing.
-Standing behind the long, white ribs of a once-living whale that died by eating plastic it likely mistook for squid is something else entirely.
+Standing behind the long, white ribs of a once-living whale that died by eating plastic is something else entirely.

 Skeleton on the Beach

 Every time I see a plastic bag or bottle, I think of that whale skeleton at Warderick Wells Cay in the Bahamas’ Exuma Cays Land and Sea Park.
-From a distance, the skeleton looks a little bit like someone misplaced half a brontosaurus on the beach.
+From a distance, the skeleton looks a little bit like someone misplaced a brontosaurus on the beach.
 The 52-foot sperm whale washed ashore in 1995 after it died from—no suspense here—ingesting plastic garbage.

-The Nature Conservancy has been working in Exuma Cays through local partner Bahamas National Trust for a decade, supporting the park's staff in their efforts to build nature trails, conduct research and wildlife inventories and make the park financially self-sufficient.
-Managed as a no-take marine fishery reserve since 1986, the plants and animals in the park are thriving — but they can’t be protected from what the ocean brings in from the outside.
+The Nature Conservancy has been working in Exuma Cays through local partner Bahamas National Trust for a decade, supporting the park's staff in their efforts to build nature trails, conduct research and wildlife inventories, and make the park financially self-sufficient.
+Managed as a no-take marine fishery reserve since 1986, the plants and animals in the park are thriving, but they can’t be protected from what the ocean brings in from outside the park.

-Certainly none of this is a silver bullet to solve our plastic addiction, but it is an important move toward a world where my convenience and safety do not come at the direct cost of another creature’s life or health.
+Certainly, this isn’t a silver bullet to solve our plastic addiction, but it is an important move toward a world where my convenience doesn’t come at the direct cost of another creature’s health.

 That day in the grocery store I did the only thing I could think of: took the groceries out of the plastic bags, stacked them in the cart, paid and left.